 Whichever method the company decides to pursue, this will typically cost a lot of cash, which brings up the question on whether the company could have invested this cash elsewhere.
 This is the big question investors will need to be able to answer for stock buybacks, as we will later discuss.

-If you want to determine a company's stock buyback activity, look at their most recent cash flow statements, found in the 10-Q or 10-K annual reports.
-Here, if you look under "Cash Flow from Financing" or a similarly-named item, you may see line items that tell you how much the company has spent (or raised) by buying (or selling) their own shares.
+If you want to determine a company's stock buyback activity, look at their most recent cash flow statements, found in the 10-Q and 10-K annual reports.
+If you look under "Cash Flow from Financing" or a similarly-named item, you may see line items that tell you how much the company has spent (or raised) from buying (or selling) their own shares.

-The image above shows how much stock The Coca-Cola Company (KO) repurchased in 2019, 2018, and 2017 respectively (in millions).
+The image above shows how much stock The Coca-Cola Company (KO) repurchased over 2019, 2018, and 2017 respectively (in millions).
 In this case, the line item is "Purchases of stock for treasury."

-Typically, if you're following a company it will announce a stock buyback because they have an obligation under the U.S. Securities and Exchange Commission (SEC) to disclose such events and be fair and transparent to investors.
+Typically, companies announce stock buybacks to the public because they have an obligation under the U.S. Securities and Exchange Commission (SEC) to disclose such events and be fair and transparent to investors.

 Company stock buyback programs are also reported on the "Investor Relations" section of their websites.
 Many times, you can crawl through their filings for more information as well.
 One free site to track upcoming stock buybacks is The Online Investor.

-Now, if you want to look at the performance of U.S. companies that have purchased significant amounts of their own stock, you can look at the Invesco BuyBack Achievers ETF (PKW) -- the largest buyback ETF.
+Now, if you're curios on the performance of U.S. companies that have purchased significant amounts of their own stock, you can look at the Invesco BuyBack Achievers ETF (PKW), the largest buyback ETF.

 According to Invesco, this index is comprised of U.S. securities issued by corporations that have repurchased at least 5% or more of their outstanding shares in the last 12 months.

-Its chart compared to the S&P 500 Index (^GSPC) is shown below:
+Its chart compared to the S&P 500 Index (SPX) is shown below:

 To recap, a stock buyback is when a company buys back its own shares.
 Although eliminating shares from the stock market may not appear productive, it actually increases how much other shareholders own of the company.
 Therefore, with fewer shares available to the public for purchase, this causes the available shares to always be more valuable, which typically causes the stock price to rise as well.

-Warren Buffet, one of the world's greatest value investors, has an optimistic outlook on stock buybacks:
+Warren Buffett, one of the world's greatest value investors, has an optimistic outlook on stock buybacks:

-"From the standpoint of existing shareholders, repurchases are always a plus."— Warren Buffet in his 2016 letter.
+"From the standpoint of existing shareholders, repurchases are always a plus."— Warren Buffett in his 2016 letter.

-The chart above shows stock buybacks from S&P 500 companies from 2000 to early-2020.
-Clearly, stock buybacks have been happening more and more in recent years, albeit in a bullish economy, but have dropped in 2020 due to the pandemic and brief recession.
-This increase in stock buybacks is also a big discussion itself.
+The chart above shows stock buybacks from S&P 500 companies over the last 5 years.
+Clearly, stock buybacks have been happening more and more in recent years, albeit in a bullish economy, and have once again hit record highs after the COVID-19 pullback and brief recession.
+This increase in stock buybacks is also a relatively large discussion itself.

 Let's say you owned 100 shares of company XYZ with a current total share outstanding count of 1 million shares.
 This would mean you currently own 0.01% of the firm (100 / 1,000,000).
 Now, if the company were to buyback shares, say 100,000 worth of shares, the available shares on the market would fall to 900,000, and your ownership would grow to ~0.011% of the firm (100 / 900,000).

-Now, let's say two identical companies had the same number of outstanding shares and initial starting stock price.
-Company A saw its stock price grow by $20, while Company B saw its stock price fall by $20.
+Now, let's say two identical companies had the same number of outstanding shares and initial starting stock price of $100.
+However, on the next trading day, Company A saw its stock price grow by $20, while Company B saw its stock price fall by $20.

 If both companies wanted to issue a stock buyback of the same impact, the impact would vary quite drastically.
 In other words, because Company B has a lower stock price, management could purchase a lot more shares with the same capital than it could with Company A, hence making Company B shares more valuable.
 On the other hand, because the company is essentially paying a premium for shares with Company A, the buyback is not as effective as reducing the share count.